HomeHow to use the frame calculator for industrial cameras

 Step 2: Set exposure time

 We must start with “exposure time (us)”.
 This determines for how long (time) the sensor captures light.
 For example, if we were to have 0.5 seconds exposure time, we would be able to capture 2 frame per second.
 1s/0.5s = 2 frames.
 Therefore we want to keep this value as low as possible, to avoid this being the bottleneck of our FPS outcome.
 The minimal value for exposure time is dictated by the setup and environment conditions.
+To reach the maximum possible framerate, you can use the value 64 as exposure time.
+With this value, the exposure time will never be the limiting parameter in the framerate calculator.

 Mind it is normal that decreasing picture size in some cases does not result in increased FPS.
 For the MARS-1230 in the example width reduction does not increase FPS.
 Height reduction does.
 This is normal for many Sony IMX sensors.
 While for OnSemi Python sensors the framerate will increase when reducing the Width or Height.